Daniel-EST/uff-cr-py/README.md

 # uff-cr-py
-A simple code that extracts student information from IdUFF (my college website).
+A simple code that extracts student information from IdUFF (my university website).